SpotlightZ/spotlightz.github.io/_news/announcement_3.md

 ---
 layout: post
+title: Patent Granted for Medical Device Innovation
-date: 2024-08-20 09:00:00+1000
+date: 2024-11-01 09:00:00-0400
 inline: true
 related_posts: false
 ---

-Received Chinese patent approval for: "Medical Multi-Chamber Fully Automatic Cleaning Machine" (Patent No.: ZL 202430714714.3), a significant achievement in medical equipment innovation. :sparkles:
+Proud to announce that my patent for "Medical Multi-Chamber Fully Automatic Cleaning Machine" (Patent No.: ZL 202430714714.3) has been granted in China, demonstrating innovation in medical device technology! 🏆